top of page

 Niall Wright joined us in March 2023 as our gamekeeper and comes with all the skills that a wild partridge keeper needs - he has certainly hit the ground running at the busiest time of year.
 Two of our farms are now in a new five year Countryside Stewardship agreement and we are changing some of the habitat by putting in another 6 hectares of wild flowers, in 6 metre strips around the outside of most fields.
 Quite a lot of thought goes in to choosing which flowers are best for providing insects and Niall’s extensive knowledge and experience of the business of habitat is particularly useful.

-Pair count-page-0 (1).jpg
+Pair count graph-page-0 (1).jpg

 Purdey 1.jpg